 Your aquarium is a closed biosystem.
 Your biosystem needs to have a balance of enough bacteria to keep levels in check.
 Knowing your balance will keep you from overstocking and overwhelming your biosystem.
 You can check out the video below by Girl Talks Fish for a more detailed explanation.

 It is important to know that most stock filtration equipment will not offer you a full nitrogen cycle out of the box.
 There are two ways to resolve this.
 Either get live plants or invest in the best nitrate removers for freshwater aquariums.
 I recommend Biohome Ultimate for permanent solution or Purigen as a disposable solution.

 #4 – Involve Your Family

 Freshwater Aquariums offer a greater opportunity to get your family or loved ones involved in your hobby.
 The hobby is easier to understand and perform compared to saltwater aquariums and anyone with proper guidance and training can have fun and get involved.
-Do not isolate yourself in your hobby or passionate.
+Do not isolate yourself in your hobby or passion.
 Invite your children if you have them or your loved one into your hobby.
-You can have reliable tank sitters when you are away and not panic when don't go wrong and you are not present to fix them.
-A family that fish keeps together stays together 😉.
+You can have reliable tank sitters when you are away and not panic when things go wrong and you are not present to fix them.
+A family that keeps fish together, stays together.

 A local aquarium club or society can be transformation in journey in this hobby.
 You can meet many people of different backgrounds and experience.
 One of the biggest benefits to joining a club is the mentorships you can obtain if you are looking for advanced techniques and freshwater fish keeping methods.
 You can check out a list of local aquarium clubs in our prior blog post.